 The Library's collections consist of more than 500,000 items including books, e-books, periodicals, music scores, music recordings and audiovisual materials, newspapers, microforms, computer software, and Baptist documents.
 Gifts of private book and archival collections have also added to the Library's collections.
 Please see the section on Donations, if you would like to donate materials to the Library.

-As of 2015, there were 188,500 books, 386,000 e-books, 782 journal subscriptions, 36,577 bound journal volumes, and 875 linear feet of Archival materials and manuscripts.
+As of 2019, there were 200,803 books, 461,781 e-books, 38,032 bound journal volumes, and 963 linear feet of archival materials and manuscripts.
 The Library continues to add thousands of new items every year.
-Visitors to the Library have annually exceeded 89,000.
-The SEBTS community annually requests over 1,900 items via Interlibrary Loan (ILL).
-More than 300 items have been sent to Distance students around the U.S. and the world.
+Visits to the Library have annually exceeded 99,000.
+The Interlibrary Loan (ILL) department handled 3,874 requests.
+More than 575 items have been sent to distance students around the U.S. and the world.